 We try to assist our neighbours in the local area, by collections of food, clothing, and school supplies, as well as on the national level by collecting clothing for people in Canada’s North, and the international level by various means.

 We were recently the lead parish in a group of five Anglican parishes involved in refugee sponship.
 We are pleased to have assisted a family of seven people to move from their past in the war zone of Syria, to a new future in Canada.

 We have an annual bazaar which is a fund raiser, but also offers fun for those involved, as well as those attending.
 This is great opportunity to show off your skills as a baker, craftsperson or host.

 Our multi-talented music director organizes concerts featuring classical music performed by professional musicians.
-The artists have performed with such groups as the Toronto Consort Orchestra, the Canadian Opera Company and the National Ballet Company.
+The artists have performed with such groups as the Toronto Concert Orchestra, the Canadian Opera Company and the National Ballet Company.